0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 ![asrep-roast](asrep-roast.jpg)

 *looking at the output,* we notice the hash has been captured for the `support` user.
-We also notice that *for most users,* we get the error: `Kerberos SessionError: KDC_ERR_C_PRINCIPAL_UNKNOWN(Client not found in Kerberos database)` that indicates that those usernames didn't exist.
-As for the users with the error: `User <USER> doesn't have UF_DONT_REQUIRE_PREAUTH set` they probably exist but are not *ASREPRoastable*.
+We also notice that *for most users,* we get the error: `Kerberos SessionError: KDC_ERR_C_PRINCIPAL_UNKNOWN(Client not found in Kerberos database)` that indicates that those usernames don't exist.
+As for the users with the error: `User <USER> doesn't have UF_DONT_REQUIRE_PREAUTH set` they exist but are not *ASREPRoastable*.

 these were `svc_backup` and `audit2020`.

 we're going to need to get that `audit2020` user if we want access to its share.

-*Anyway,* right now we need to crack the hash for the `support` user.
+Right now we need to crack the hash for the `support` user.
 We do that using `john` and the password is `#00^BlackKnight`.

 We try authenticating using `crackmapexec` and are successful.

 ![support-smb-shares](support-smb-shares.jpg)